minio/minio-js/docs/API.md

 ```

 <a name="listenBucketNotification"></a>
-### listenBucketNotification(bucketName, notificationARN)
+### listenBucketNotification(bucketName, prefix, suffix, events)

-Listen for notifications on a bucket, using the given notification ARN.
-The bucket
+Listen for notifications on a bucket.
+Additionally one can provider
-must already have a notification configuration set.
+filters for prefix, suffix and events.
+There is no prior set bucket notification
+needed to use this API.
+This is an Minio extension API where unique identifiers
+are regitered and unregistered by the server automatically based on incoming requests.

 Returns an `EventEmitter`, which will emit a `notification` event carrying the record.